 Extend your save system: save file previews (show slot contents before loading), save timestamps, multiple profiles, or a 'delete all saves' with double-confirmation.

-→ View full module pageUnit 2.6 opening slides — title screen, gameplay, pause, game over.
+→ View full module pageGame State Machines opening slides — title screen, gameplay, pause, game over.
 Every screen is a state.
 One variable controls which screen is active.
+Placeholder until the deck is rebuilt from bookSHelf.

 Every game has states: title → play → game over → title.
 A state machine is just a variable that remembers which screen you're on.